sgabre/TestHarness/README.md

 ### Criterial

-- # Total Unit Test is greater or equal to Cyclomatic complexity
+- Number of Total Unit Test is greater or equal to Cyclomatic complexity
 -  For each Function, the Statement Coverage greater than 70%
 -  For each Function, the Branch Coverage greater than 70%